The Man-Machine

 The Man-Machine (Die Mensch-Maschine) is the seventh studio album by German electronic music band Kraftwerk.
 It was released on 19 May 1978 by Kling Klang in Germany and by Capitol Records elsewhere.
-A further refinement of their mechanical style, the album saw the group incorporate more danceable rhythms.
-The album has a satirical bent to it.
-It is thought to address a wide-range of themes from the Cold War, Germany's fascination with manufacturing, and humankind's increasingly symbiotic relationship with machines.
+A further refinement of their mechanical style, the album saw the group incorporate more immediate songwriting and danceable rhythms, while also incorporating elements of political satire.
+It addresses a wide-range of themes from the Cold War, Germany's fascination with manufacturing, and humankind's increasingly symbiotic relationship with machines.
 It includes the singles "The Model" and "The Robots".

 Although the album peaked at 53 initially on the UK Albums Chart, it reached a new peak position of number nine in February 1982, becoming the band's second highest-peaking album in the United Kingdom after Autobahn (1974).